janspudich/OTE-data-scraper-and-API/README.md

 4. Optional: configure the data scraper module, see [Configuration (DSM)](#configuration-dsm).

-5. Run the data scraper module, ` node ./src/scraper.js`.
+5. Run the data scraper module: ` node ./src/scraper.js`.

-6. Run the OTE API module `node ./src/oteDataApi.js`.
+6. Run the OTE API module: `node ./src/oteDataApi.js`.

 ## Possible use of the application
-The OTE API module makes the data stored in the DB available through an API, so it can be used for other purposes, e.g. to visualize the data in [Looker Studio](https://lookerstudio.google.com).
+This application provides a REST API interface which enables machines to consume the electricity market prices as published by OTE [OTE](https://www.ote-cr.cz/en) in Czechia.

+Any application or system adding a value on top of the raw data can potentially benefit from the application available in this repo.
+Examples of these systems include (but are not limited to) business intelligence (BI) or data visualization solutions.

 ## Possible enhancements
 - The data scraper module